 Lewis County: Email: [email protected] Phone: (360) 740-1151

 Klickitat County: Email: [email protected] Phone: 509-773-0582 ext.
 3

 The Safe State Phased Reopening plan uses a county by county specification in order to mitigate the local risk.

 Clark, Cowlitz, and Klickitat County are in Phase 2

 Lewis, Pacific, Thurston, Wahkiakum, and Skamania are in Phase 3

 To stay up to date on what phase your county is in, visit this website: https://coronavirus.wa.gov/what-you-need-know/county-status-and-safe-start-application-process

 If you find yourself exhibiting symptoms of coronavirus (you can find that list here), please first call your healthcare provider or wherever you would usually go to receive care.
 This includes urgent care and health care clinics.
 Please call them before showing up so that they can prepare for your arrival if necessary.
 Moreover, many dentist offices are remaining open for emergency services.
 If you have a dental emergency, please call your local dentist office rather than heading to the ER.

-If you don’t have health care or have recently lost your health care benefits due to unemployment, the Washington Health Benefit Exchange has opened a special enrollment period now through May 8th to enroll in health insurance.
+If you don’t have health care or have recently lost your health care benefits due to unemployment, the Washington Health Benefit Exchange has opened a special enrollment if you have had a qualifying life change to enroll in health insurance.
 You can apply here.

 Southwest Washington – Mental Health Crisis Line: (800) 626-8137 | TTY 866-835-2755